Worldwide Guide to Women in Leadership

 High Chiefess of Tailevu from around 1989.
 In 1997 and 2004 considered as Vice-President of the Republic, Ambassador to Malaysia, Thailand and the Economic and Social Commission for Asia and the Pacific 1999-2006 and in 2000 Chairperson of the Bose ni Turagua (Council of Chiefs).
 She is the eldest child of Ratu Sir George Cakobau, Vunivalu of Bau (High Chief/King).
-The Bose ni Turagua is the Council of Chief (200 junior chiefs, Heads of Yaunsa) which meets in times of crises.
+The Bose ni Turagua was the Council of Chief (200 junior chiefs, Heads of Yaunsa) which meet in times of crises.
 During the coups d’etat in 1987 and 2000.
 The council nominated her for the post of Minister of Culture and Ethnic affairs, but she was not appointed to the post.
 Later in the turbulent events the leader of the coup, Georges Speight, wanted her to become Prime Minister.
-She is daughter of Ratu Sir George Kadavulevu Cakobau, the Vunivalu of Bau, Governor General of Fiji 1973-83.
+She was daughter of Ratu Sir George Kadavulevu Cakobau, the Vunivalu of Bau, Governor General of Fiji 1973-83.
 He lived (1912-89).
-She (b.
-1940-).
+She lived (1940-2012).

 1994-97 Minister of Health and Social Welfare Seruwaia Hong Tiy